FortunesFavor/Kismet/Rules.rst

 Divided into four categories

  - Healthy    - You have no wounds
  - Injured    - You have sustained an injury and will not recover Stamina until rested
  - Wounded    - You have sustained a serious wound and will not recover until healed
- - Dead - You have lost your life and must be resurrected
+ - Unconcious - You have lost consciousness and will need to be dragged to safty

 You may also have an extra category on your health track if you have armor